nirash-luxu/jetson-containers-v1/system/manage_waisted_ram.md

 ```

 This cleanly restarts the system to apply all the restored settings.
 When the Jetson powers back on, your monitor will load straight into the standard Ubuntu desktop interface.

-Would you like me to walk you through how to use the `num_ctx` trick in a Modelfile to shrink the context window of `gemma3:4b` so it can still run without crashing alongside your newly restored desktop?